 In 2007 I created and adopted the fictional corporate persona of Felicity Mukherjee, a professional expert in the field of public relations and market research.
 Between 2007 and 2011 Felicity appeared in public at art events, festivals and on radio to conduct research exercises and present the results of her research, as shown below.
-She last appeared to direct TAYM: The Academy of Youth Mythology at the Royal Festival Hall, a project featured on REcreative and Dazed Digital.
+She last appeared to direct TAYM: The Academy of Youth Mythology at the Royal Festival Hall in the summer of 2011 which was featured on Dazed Digital.

 Market research conducted by Felicity into security and surveillance technologies for a company I devised called Panopti.com.
 The research exercise was conducted at the Gasworks Gallery with a group of respondents from the Louis Vuitton Young Arts Project, and similar exercises were formerly conducted at the Lift Festival for Speed Data Radio and at The Montague Arms for Ladies Night.

 Audience evaluation exercises conducted by Felicity for Rational Rec from January to March 2008 at their regular season 1-3 venue the Bethnal Green Working Men's Club and at a one off event they curated for the Spitalfields Festival.
 The latter exercise was designed to evaluate the audiences appreciation of contemporary classical music and test their musical ability, through a series of questions, anatomical measurements and responses to sounds, images and objects.
 Felicity concluded her work for Rational Rec with a presentation of her Quantifying Rational Recreation report on the BBC Radio 3 Hear and Now show in October 2008.